tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/3/LessonPlan.md

 php -d pcre.jit=0 composer.phar install
 ```

 Modify the last line to add the `-d pcre.jit=0` parameter to avoid some issues that may arise in Mac OS X. Run these commands and install the dependencies.
-Have the students run the example given once the installation completes.
+Once the installation completes, have students run the example.

 Ensure that everyone has successfully installed and can run the `hd-wallet-derive` tool from the command line.
 Once everyone has successfully installed the tool, have everyone `cd ..` into the directory containing the `hd-wallet-derive` folder.